berlino/sparc_atis_pytorch/README.md

 ### Test Sparc

-The pretrained model is already in the dir `logs_sparc_cdseq2seq', run the following command to generate the predictions on the validation set.
+The model checkpoint is already in the dir `logs_sparc_cdseq2seq/save_23', Run the following command to generate the predictions on the validation set.

 - `run_sparc_cdseq2seq.sh` to run the decoding with the trained system